Do you want to make your writing more engaging? Check out this descriptive words list with 400 words you can use today.Â

-Descriptive words are adjectives, which describe nouns and pronouns, or adverbs, which describe verbs, adjectives and other adverbs.
+Descriptive words are adjectives which modify nouns and pronouns, or adverbs, which describe verbs, adjectives and other adverbs.
 Identifying and using these will help you write stronger pieces and descriptive essays.
+Our descriptive word list is a good place to start.
+It also pairs nicely with our list of mood words.

 Contents